Welcome to our website - we hope it will provide you with useful information about our Charity.

 is Colchester & District Cat Rescue and Rehoming Society (or CCR for short!)
 We were formed in 1974 and became a

-Registered Charity in 1978, so we are delighted to celebrate 35 years as a charity helping cats in 2013.
+Registered Charity in 1978, so we were delighted to celebrate 35 years as a charity helping cats in 2013.

 We are an independent local cat rescue charity (not connected with any national charity), covering